RogerEaux/online-shop/README.md

 ## Features

-- Pages: The site is structures in different pages: Home, Shop and Product pages.
+- Pages: The site is structured in different pages: Home, Shop and Product pages.

-  - The Home page acts as a welcome to users using attractive imagery and effects to catch users' attention while displaying some of the products within the shop and offering the opportunity to explore.
+  - The Home page acts as a welcome to users, using attractive imagery and effects to catch users' attention while displaying some of the products within the shop and offering the opportunity to explore.
   - The Shop page functions as the display case for all the products offered in the shop.
-From here users can navigate to each of the individual products
+From here, users can navigate to each of the individual products
   - The Product page delivers more details about each of the products in the shop and lets users add them to their cart

 - Cart: The cart allows users to add, remove and edit the quantities of the products found in the shop.
 The cart can be accessed at any page in the shop